ViceVersVice/Blaster/README.md

 # Blaster
-Web application for improved BLAST local sequence alignment This is my first web application created with using python3 and Django framework.
+Web application for improved BLAST local DNA sequence alignment.
+This is my first web application created with using python3 and Django framework.
 It combines in it blog/forum and integrated script for massive DNA sequence alignment (was part of my diploma work in biotech:) with using NCBI BLAST+ algorithms.
 It allows to compare many vs many sequences and outputting analysis results into .xlsx spreadsheet for better data visualization.
 Script allows